BraniacMcGee/git_homework/thoughts.md

 Strategies
 -Make more use of the supplemental resources available to me -Be more involved in study group, the community, etc.

+Shoutout to my amazing partner Faith for being my rock as I start this crazy new journey!